Bingfeng-EF/openai-realtime-example/README.md

 # OpenAI Realtime API Example

-This project demonstrates how to use the OpenAI Python SDK to interact with the **GPT-4o Realtime API**.
+This project demonstrates how to use the OpenAI Python SDK to interact with the **GPT Realtime API**.
 It streams a local audio file to the API, simulating a microphone input, and prints the user's transcription and the assistant's response.

 ## Prerequisites